Female Infertility

 5. History of Repeated Miscarriages

-• If you’ve been able to get pregnant but have had multiple miscarriages, it’s essential to see a fertility expert.
+We know it’s heartbreaking but if you’ve been able to get pregnant but have had multiple miscarriages, it’s essential to see a fertility expert.

 6. When Advanced Treatments Are Needed